Job Loss And Your Stock Grants (Part 1): Options, Restricted Stock, And ESPPs

 For plans that are tax-qualified under IRC Section 423, the tax code lets your company keep the pre-termination payroll deductions in the plan to purchase shares when the purchase period ends (and purchase occurs) no more than three months after the termination date.
 However, most plans do not permit this, because the ESPP is intended to be a benefit for current employees.
 This means that if your employment ends before the purchase date, under most plans shares are not purchased for you on a pro rata basis.

 Example: Before you left your company, salary deductions occurred for two months, with a six-month ESPP offering period.
 The money that you paid is not saved for purchase to the six-month point.

 Elsewhere on this website, the FAQs on job termination provide further details on some of the situations and topics presented in this article.
 You may want to consult them as well when you dig out your stock grant documents.

 Following this article's details on specific types of stock compensation, Part 2 covers general important aspects of job termination that apply to all stock grants, such as changes in employment relationship, the post-termination tax treatment, and severance issues.

-Matt Simon is the copyeditor and content-manager at myStockOptions.com.
+Matt Simon is a writer and editor on the editorial team at myStockOptions.com.